 In August 2018, the Company entered into a Research Collaboration and License Agreement ("Collaboration Agreement") with bluebird bio, Inc. ("bluebird").
 Under the terms of the Collaboration Agreement, the Company will provide to bluebird tumor-specific targets across several tumor types and, in certain cases, T cell receptors ("TCR") directed to those targets.
 The Company received a non-refundable upfront payment of \$20.0 million and bluebird also concurrently acquired 768,115 shares of the Company's Series C convertible preferred stock for \$10.0 million at \$13.04 per share.
-Per the Collaboration Agreement, bluebird purchased 666,667 shares of the Company's common stock at the same price as all other investors in connection with the IPO.
-In October 2018, bluebird purchased 666,667 shares of the Company is eligible to earn development, regulatory, and sales-based milestones in an amount of up to \$1.2 billion, and single-digit royalties on sales of products that utilize the technology subject to the Collaboration Agreement.
-None of these events had occurred as of March 31, 2020 and no royalties were due from the sale of licensed products.
+Per the Collaboration Agreement, bluebird was also provided an option to acquire shares of the Company's common stock at the same price as all other investors in connection with the IPO.
+In October 2018, bluebird purchased 666,667 shares of the Company's common stock at the price to the public of \$15.00 per share for a total of \$10.0 million.
+Under the terms of the Collaboration Agreement, the Company is eligible to earn development, regulatory, and salesbased milestones in an amount of up to \$1.2 billion, and single-digit royalties on sales of products that utilize the technology subject to the Collaboration Agreement.
+None of these events had occurred as of June 30, 2020 and no royalties were due from the sale of licensed products.